virtual-kubelet/systemk/README.md

 ## Current Status

-All testing has be done with k3s/uptimed.yaml which only runs 1 container.
-But creating, inspecting and deleting pods works.
+Multiple containers in a pod can be run and they can see each others storage.
+Creating, deleing, inspecting Pods all work.
+None of the higher level abstractions (replicaset, deployment) have been tried though.

+EmptyDir/ConfigMaps and Secrets are implemented, these are all backed my tmpfs, and `bind`-mounted into the "container".

 Getting logs also works, but the UI for it could be better - needs some extra setup.

-EmptyDir/ConfigMaps and Secrets are implemented.
-EmptyDir is semi-tested with k3s/uptimed.yaml.

 ## Building